Prepaid Legal Insurance

-Typically, the costs of attorneys vary by location and specialty, but you can pay anywhere from $100 to $1,000 an hour for legal services.
+Typically, the costs of attorneys vary by location and specialty, but the cost differences can be from $100 to $1,000 in hourly rate for their legal services.
 The average price of an attorney falls around $350 an hour.
 Depending on how many hours of service you need, the costs can easily deplete your savings account.

 If you have prepaid legal insurance, then you can easily pay for attorney expenses by simply contributing a set amount of money every month.
 For example, you may be able to apply $20 a month toward your prepaid legal insurance.
 Oftentimes this can be done right out of your paycheck as a voluntary employee deduction.